earik87/vim-baan/README.md

 # vim-baan

-Baan development plugin for Vim.
+Baan(a.k.a baan4gl or infor4gl language) development plugin for Vim.
 It is activated with the files having the extension `.bc` or `.cln`.

 Features; Syntax highlighting, indentation, quick marking.